How is the WooCommerce customer data stored in the database

 • which fields are required in the result

-Due to the way the data is structured in the database, the more data you need to load about your customers in your search results, the more tables you’ll need to join in the query.
+Due to how the data is structured in the database, the more data you need to load about your customers in your search results, the more tables you’ll need to join in the query.

 Let’s see some examples.

-As we already discussed, the order based customer data is available for both registered and guest customers.
+As we already discussed, the order-based customer data is available for registered and guest customers.
 Therefore, we recommend using this search approach when your shop allows guest checkouts.

 Let’s say that we want to search the customers by billing city.
 Our query will need the following elements:

 1. Query the wp_posts table and load the posts from type shop_order.
-This will ensure that we will be searching only meta records for shop orders (and not for another post type that might be using the same meta key).
-We’ll also filter the orders to show only the completed ones, as we don’t want to search the failed or cancelled orders.
+This will ensure we search only meta records for shop orders (and not for another post type that might use the same meta key).
+We’ll also filter the orders to show only the completed ones, as we don’t want to search for failed or canceled orders.

-4. In the WHERE clause and a condition to filter the orders by billing city
+4. In the WHERE clause a condition to filter the orders by billing city

-5. Group the records by email address, so that we have one record per customer.
+5. Group the records by email address to have one record per customer.
 If all of your customers are registered users, we recommend grouping the records by the _customer_id meta field instead, as this is a more accurate way to identify your customers.

 And this is how the query will look like: